hardwario/lpwan-protob-endpoint-example/README.md

 npm run decode-hex examples/message.proto 0a0208054a86010810100c1805209c1128ab173278028821c210a3a4638e21648c31c20886d4764819a688414619e5bdc88e31679441481a8935e8d0296814424a2a14b927db39a78c41102a0c3527212a4488519a3269ad17e53a871052181b861e27a74b658c41d62a052a36a944428840102304b995f74d4494620e24e5c414b356434935ca22c55048f563
 ```

-TTN sending data in `base64`.
+TTN is sending data in `base64`.
 You can decode that with `decode-base64` command.

 ```
 npm run decode-base64 examples/message.proto CgIIBUqGAQgQEAwYBSCcESirFzJ4AoghwhCjpGOOIWSMMcIIhtR2SBmmiEFGGeW9yI4xZ5RBSBqJNejQKWgUQkoqFLkn2zmnjEEQKgw1JyEqRIhRmjJprRflOocQUhgbhh4np0tljEHWKgUqNqlEQohAECMEuZX3TUSUYg4k5cQUs1ZDSTXKIsVQSPVj